raganwald-deprecated/faux/doc/methods.md

 **more about writing your own steps**

-As mentioned in the [readme][r], you can write your own function and slot it in the options like this:
+As mentioned in the [readme][readme], you can write your own function and slot it in the options like this:

     magic_controller
       .display('coven', {